What is a smart motorway?

 If you or your car experiences difficulties on an all-lane-running smart motorway or a dynamic hard shoulder motorway where the hard shoulder is open to traffic, make your way to the next refuge area or pull off at the next exit if at all possible.
 Refuge areas are marked by blue signs and all feature SOS telephones.
 Use this to alert the authorities if you have to pull over into a refuge area.

-If you can’t make it to a refuge area or the next junction on a smart motorway where the hard shoulder is being used as an extra lane, pull over as far as you can to the side of the road of the nearside (furthest left) lane and put your hazard-warning lights on.
+If you can’t make it to a refuge area on a smart motorway where the hard shoulder is being used as an extra lane, or if the next junction is out of reach, pull over as far as you can to the side of the road of the nearside (furthest left) lane and put your hazard-warning lights on.

 If you can’t make it to the hard shoulder, a refuge area, the next exit or the nearside verge and are forced to stop in a live lane, put your hazard warning lights on and contact the emergency services.
 The smart motorway control team should spot you, or be alerted to your peril by the build-up of traffic behind you.